2002 Hungarian Grand Prix: Post-race

 McLaren team principal Ron Dennis stated that the team's improved performance in the race compared to qualifying was due to increased air temperatures, allowing them to extract the maximum performance from their Michelin tyres.
 Dennis complimented both Coulthard and Räikkönen's performances as "excellent".
 Fisichella described the race as "tough" because of understeer when his car was full of fuel and the fact McLaren were faster than Jordan during the race, "But sixth is great.
 I did my best, but that was really the maximum we could get.
 So I feel alright."
 Button admitted to making a mistake when he spun off the track.
 Davidson expressed satisfaction with his performance but disappointment at failing to finish, which he conceded was his fault.
-He stated that he would be disappointed if he caused Button's retirement and was unclear what to do in the case of being lapped, "I felt as though I was driving a Fiat Panda on the motorway and being chased by a load of Ferraris."
+He stated that he would be disappointed if he caused Button's retirement and was unclear what to do in the case of being lapped, saying, "I felt as though I was driving a Fiat Panda on the motorway and being chased by a load of Ferraris."

 Michael Schumacher maintained his lead in the World Drivers' Championship with 112 championship points.
 Barrichello's victory moved him from fourth to second with 45 championship points.
 The Williams duo of Ralf Schumacher and Montoya were tied on championship points with 40 each.
 Coulthard maintained fifth with 34 championship points.
 Ferrari's one-two finish clinched a fourth consecutive World Constructors' Championship with 157 championship points.
 Williams and McLaren remained in second and third with 80 and 54 championship points, respectively.
 Renault were fourth with 15 championship points, four ahead of Sauber with four rounds remaining in the season.